ofek/csi-gcs/docs/dynamic_provisioning.md

 You can pass arbitrary flags to [gcsfuse][gcsfuse-github].
 They will be passed to [`PersistentVolumeClaim.spec.csi.volumeAttributes`](static_provisioning.md#extra-flags).

-Thw following flags are supported (ordered by precedence):
+The following flags are supported (ordered by precedence):

 1. ??? info "**PersistentVolumeClaim.meta.annotations**"
        | Option | Type | Description |